ibm-cloud-docs/pattern-sap-on-vpc/resiliency-considerations.md

 ## SAP Native Database backup tools
 {: #SAP-database-tools}

-A combination of SAP Native Database Backup tools is used to deliver the resiliency services such as:
+A combination of SAP Native Database Backup tools are used to deliver the resiliency services:

 * DBACOCKPIT